niloy200119/Celestial-Combat/README.md

 *Overview*

-Players navigated a spaceship, battling waves of alien enemies across various levels.
-The game featured a variety of power-ups and challenging bosses, adding excitement to the journey.
+Players navigate a snake which eats different types of spaceships along the space area.
+The game featured a variety of power-ups adding excitement to the journey.
 With limited graphics and controls, it showcased the charm of early mobile gaming.
-Celestial combat is inspired from the Nokia 3310 Space Impact.
-It became a defining title for the Nokia 3310, contributing to the phone's legendary status in mobile gaming history.
+Celestial combat is inspired from the Nokia 3310 Snake game.
 Its enduring popularity led to nostalgic remakes and tributes in the years that followed.

 *Goals*

-It shouldn’t hit any obstacles incoming from the enemy or atmosphere.
+It will crash the dots came across it's path.
-A certain number of firing enemies will come .
-If the player survives until the end the game will be over.
+A random space of dots will come until the end the game will be over.
+And the game will be over if the snake hit itself or crash with the borders.

-Controls
+*Controls*

-Left, right, up and down movement.
-And a button will generate shooting towards the enemy obstacles.
+Left, right, up and down movement with according keyboard movements.

 *Developing goals*

-The primary development goal is to implement a functional shooting game using a programming language of C++ and relevant data structure.
+The primary development goal is to implement a functional shooting game using a programming language of C and relevant data structure.
 Key features include user input handling, random enemy obstacle generation, player spaceship movement mechanics, collision detection, and scoring system.